Home > Island Insights > Unveiling the Andaman Islands

 The Origins and Ancient Legacy of the Andaman Islands

 The name "Andaman" is believed to have ancient roots connected to Lord Hanuman, a prominent deity in Hindu mythology known for his indomitable spirit, strength, and devotion.
-Early Arab traders referred to the islands as "Hanuman" or "Andaman," possibly a derivation of Hanuman’s name.
+Early Arab traders referred to the islands as "Hanuman" or "Andaman", possibly a derivation of Hanuman’s name.
 Over time, the name evolved and was eventually adopted by colonial powers.
 This long history reflects the deep cultural exchanges that have shaped the region for thousands of years.

 The Indigenous Tribes: Custodians of a Unique Cultural Heritage